iRail/The-DataTank/universalfilter/interpreter/README.md

 ### In the executer, evaluating the content (simplified version)

 Evaluating content also happens recursive.
 Filters combine tables and return these...
 There are also special kinds of tables (this information is kept in the header): a column is a table, a table with one row is a table, and a table which will always return one column and one row is also a table.
-(But some need special threatment)
+(But some need special treatment)

 ### What with expressions? => The ``Environment``

 ColumnSelectionFilters and FilterByExpressionFilters also evaluate expressions.
 But these depend on the data in the source.

 So, we first execute the source-filter and then give the result in the ``Environment`` to the expressions.
-This way they can access columns and combine them in all kind of ways to return true (case of the FilterByExpressionFilter) or return a new column (ColumnSelectionFilter).
+This way they can access columns and combine them in all kind of ways to return true or false (case of the FilterByExpressionFilter) or return a new column (ColumnSelectionFilter).

 ### ColumnSelectionFilter also has an enviroment, but it has a source too...